nickdavis1018/assigner_frontend/README.md

 Looking for Backend?
 Check out the <a href="https://github.com/nickdavis1018/assigner_backend">Backend Repo</a>.

 Looking for Trello?
-Check out the <a href="https://trello.com/b/88Qu1vK1/on-board">On/board Trello</a>.
+Check out the <a href="https://trello.com/b/HFioMszG/assigner/">Assigner Trello</a>.

 Looking for Heroku?
-Check out the <a href="https://onboard-backend-dev.herokuapp.com/">On/board Database</a>.
+Check out the <a href="https://dashboard.heroku.com/apps/assigner-database/">Assigner Database</a>.

 Want to check out the site?
-Check out <a href="https://onboard-ga.netlify.app/">On/board</a>!
+Check out <a href="https://assigner.netlify.app/">Assigner</a>!

 ## Mission

 Create a front-end React application capable of ingesting and feeding data to a remote API through Heroku/PostgreSQL.
 The application serves two purposes: 1, to allow Assigner accounts to login, create assignments, update assignments. and assign items to Assignee accounts.
 Assignee accounts are able to claim existing assignments, resolve them, and Remove themselves from existing assignments.
 All accounts can also view their active queue status.
+The primary goal of this app-build was to self-teach myself Python / Django.

 ## Technologies Used